kaichii/automerge.github.io/docs/quickstart.md

 import { isValidAutomergeUrl, Repo } from '@automerge/automerge-repo'
 import { BroadcastChannelNetworkAdapter } from '@automerge/automerge-repo-network-broadcastchannel'
 import { IndexedDBStorageAdapter } from "@automerge/automerge-repo-storage-indexeddb"
-import * as A from "@automerge/automerge"
+import {next as A} from "@automerge/automerge" //why `next`?
+See the the "next" section of the conceptual overview
 ```

 Next,